diberry/azure-docs/articles/search/cognitive-search-quickstart-blobbuild.md

 > Execution of built-in skills is charged at the existing [Cognitive Services pay-as-you go price](https://azure.microsoft.com/pricing/details/cognitive-services/).
 Image extraction pricing is described on the [Azure Search pricing page](https://go.microsoft.com/fwlink/?linkid=2042400).

-## Create an Azure Search Resource on Azure
+## Create a Storage Account on Azure
-On the [Azure Portal](https://ms.portal.azure.com/#create/Microsoft.Search) create an Azure Search resource.

 [Cognitive Services](https://azure.microsoft.com/services/cognitive-services/) provides the AI.
 This quickstart includes steps for adding these resources in-line, when specifying the pipeline.
 It's not necessary to set up accounts in advance.